SKIN TAGS, MOLES, PAPILLOMAS & WARTS REMOVAL TORONTO

 Skin tags, also known as papillomas, are common benign growths that appear on the skin that can be easily treated and removed.

-Skin tags or papilloma are small flaps of skin that are connected to the body by a thin stalk of tissue called a peduncle.
+Skin tags are small flaps of skin that are connected to the body by a thin stalk of tissue called a peduncle.
 While the presence of skin tags can be concerning, they are typically harmless and benign growths.
 Skin tags rarely cause symptoms unless they are irritated by repeated rubbing or scratching.
 In some cases, larger skin tags may burst under pressure, and activities like shaving or wearing certain types of jewelry or clothing can contribute to their formation or ruptures.
 Overall, while skin tags can be visually bothersome, they are generally benign and do not pose significant health risks.

 Where do Skin Tags usually Growth?